Add a Custom Module

 -

 Enter the path to the directory that contains your module(s).
-Paths must start with
+Each path must start with

 /custom_addons,/extra_addons -